-Effective upon completion of this offering, our compensation committee is comprised of Glenn Muir, Christy Shaffer and Seth Rudnick, with Dr. Shaffer serving as chairman of the committee.
+Effective upon completion of this offering, our compensation committee is comprised of , and , with serving as chairman of the committee.
 Each member of this committee is a non-employee director, as defined by Rule 16b-3 promulgated under the Exchange Act, and an outside director, as defined pursuant to Section 162(m) of the Internal Revenue Code of 1986, as amended.
-Our board of directors has determined that Dr. Shaffer and Mr. Muir are "independent" as defined in the rules of The NASDAQ Stock Market.
+Our board of directors has determined that each member of the compensation committee is "independent" as defined in the rules of The NASDAQ Stock Market.
 The composition of our compensation committee meets the requirements for independence under the listing standards of The NASDAQ Stock Market, including the applicable transition rules.
-Although Dr. Rudnick is not currently an independent director as defined in NASDAQ's listing rules due to his receipt of compensation as a member of our scientific and clinical advisory boards during calendar year 2015, our board of directors believes that Dr. Rudnick's service on the Compensation Committee is required by the best interests of the Company and its shareholders due to his extensive knowledge and understanding of our Company and its business, as well as his many years of experience as a director of companies in the life sciences industry.
+Our board of directors intends to cause our compensation committee to be comprised of only directors that are independent under the rules of The NASDAQ Stock Market within one year of the date of this prospectus.
 The compensation committee's responsibilities upon completion of this offering will include:

-- · reviewing and approving, or recommending that our board of directors approve, the compensation of our executive officers; - · reviewing and recommending to our board of directors the compensation of our directors; - · reviewing and recommending to our board of directors the terms of any compensatory agreements with our executive officers; - administering our stock and equity incentive plans; - reviewing and approving, or making recommendations to our board of directors with respect to, incentive compensation and equity plans; and - reviewing all overall compensation policies and practices.
+- reviewing and approving, or recommending that our board of directors approve, the compensation of our executive officers; - reviewing and recommending to our board of directors the compensation of our directors; - · reviewing and recommending to our board of directors the terms of any compensatory agreements with our executive officers; - · administering our stock and equity incentive plans; - · reviewing and approving, or making recommendations to our board of directors with respect to, incentive compensation and equity plans; and - reviewing all overall compensation policies and practices.